-It is curious how the writers of the small plates have fairly little to contribute to the Book of Mormon, for example Chemish only writes one verse in Omni 1:9:
+It is interesting how some of the writers of the small plates have little to contribute to the Book of Mormon, for example Chemish only writes one verse in Omni 1:9:

 Now I, Chemish, write what few things I write, in the same book with my brother; for behold, I saw the last which he wrote, that he wrote it with his own hand; and he wrote it in the day that he delivered them unto me.
 And after this manner we keep the records, for it is according to the commandments of our fathers.
 And I make an end.

 Why would multiple authors only contribute a few verses or very little in quick succession?
 John W.Welch notes how this follows instructions given by Nephi in Jacob 1:1-4

 1 For behold, it came to pass that fifty and five years had passed away from the time that Lehi left Jerusalem; wherefore, Nephi gave me, Jacob, a commandment concerning the small plates, upon which these things are engraven.